Poplin-Devs/questions-answers-sb/README.md

 # questions-answers-sb

 ## About
-A microservice API for routing requests from MarbleWear (https://github.com/marble-systems/marblewear).
+A web-scaling microservice application for a product browsing website's (https://github.com/marble-systems/marblewear) Q&A section handling a 20m+ document MongoDB collection.
 Can be reconfigured for both vertical and horizontal deployments.

 ## Installation
 * While in root directory (questions-answers-sb):